preraulab/DYNAM-O/DYNAMOFileManager_README.md

 - **Fs too high** (Fs > 10× the upper analysis bound): The channel's sampling rate far exceeds what DYNAM-O analyzes.
 This wastes memory and processing time.
 Consider enabling **Resample Data** to downsample before processing.
 - **Fs too low** (Fs < 2× the upper analysis bound): The Nyquist frequency (Fs/2) is below the upper analysis bound, meaning the analysis frequency range cannot be fully represented at this sampling rate.
 You **must** enable **Resample Data** and upsample, or the run will fail.
 However, note that upsampling does not create real spectral content above the original Nyquist — consider whether narrowing the analysis frequency range is more appropriate.

+### Resampling

+The **Resample Data** switch is **ON by default at 100 Hz** — leave it that way for standard sleep-oscillation analysis.
+Why:

+- DYNAM-O analyzes **0–30 Hz**, so 100 Hz Nyquist is well above anything the pipeline cares about.
+Resampling to 100 Hz is **lossless** for sleep oscillations.
+- The multitaper FFT size is `2^nextpow2(Fs/0.1)`.
+Above **Fs = 102.4 Hz** (a common boundary that 128 / 200 / 256 / 500 / 1000 Hz EDFs all cross), NFFT doubles and the spectrogram typically spills past CPU L3 cache.
+Every downstream stage takes a 2–3× memory-bandwidth hit on top of the doubled FFT cost.
+- Empirically: a 10.5 h × 128 Hz EDF runs in ~22 s resampled to 100 Hz vs ~41 s at native rate (Threadripper Pro, Rust backend).

+Turn the switch **off** only if you specifically need spectral content above 50 Hz (e.g., gamma analysis beyond DYNAM-O's analyzed band).
+The FileManager will warn if a selected channel's native Fs > 102.4 Hz and Resample is disabled.

 ---

 ## 5. Configuring Staging File Parsing